LordNene/EndlessRunner/README.md

 # EndlessRunner

 Simple 3D endless running game in Unreal Engine using its Third Person Template.
 The game generates tiles along the path and every few seconds spawns enemies in the distance.
-Loosely inspired by the Chrome Dino, made for the purposes of familiarizing myself with UE4.
+Loosely inspired by the Chrome Dino, made for the purposes of familiarizing myself with UE4 and to create something without tutorials ([mostly](https://www.unrealengine.com/en-US/onlinelearning-courses/your-first-hour-with-umg)).

 ![Demo gif](img/EndlessRunnerDemo.gif)